akira28/recruiter-autoresponse/README.md

 It does, however, mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.

-I would love to continue the conversation, but before I do, I'd like to know more about the level of seniority that you're looking for
+I would love to continue the conversation, but before I do, I'd like to know more about the level of seniority that you're looking for.

 Additionally, could you please provide the company name, job description, remote work information, details about the interview process, and total compensation for the role?